 Israeli police have clashed with protesters camped outside Prime Minister Benjamin Netanyahu's home in Jerusalem.

-On Monday, Jerusalem municipal officials and police tore down tents in the protest camp in West Jerusalem, and can be seen in video footage removing banners and remonstrating with protesters.
+On Monday, Jerusalem municipal officials and police tore down tents in the anti-Netanyahu protest camp in West Jerusalem, and can be seen in video footage removing banners and remonstrating with protesters.
 Six protesters were injured, according to Israeli media.

-"The inspectors trampled me and five others, and because of their brutal violence we had to call two ambulances – and one man had to go to hospital," a protester named Roi Peleg told Kan, the public radio broadcaster.
+"The inspectors trampled me and five others, and because of their brutal violence we had to call two ambulances – and one man had to go to hospital," a protester named Roi Peleg told KAN, the public radio broadcaster.
 "Throughout this time, as you can see in every video, we begged for explanations and were ignored."

 In a statement, protest organisers said, "A group of about 30 policemen, police officers and city inspectors attacked the encampment at Balfour [Street], and the demonstrators, who are permitted to be there.
 Without identifying themselves or presenting any [official] order, they began to violently confiscate the protesters' private property, without an explanation as to why the property was seized."